Table Matchmaker

 Internal, Mechanics-oriented.
 The precision of the table.

 Wizards experience D&D through knowledge, mastery, and the careful internal engagement with the game's systems and world.
 They are energized by understanding things fully, by the moment when a pattern becomes clear, by the satisfaction of preparation that pays off.
-They are the players who make the game more coherent and more honest for everyone around them.

 The Explorer investigates everything, connects details others missed, asks the question nobody thought to ask, and finds what is hidden underneath the world the GM built.
+However, they forget to investigate the most important thing, which are the players across from them.

 The 8 Kinds of Fun